Chair of the Judging Panel

 An experienced non-executive chairman and director in growing businesses, John is a regular commentator on issues facing emerging and high growth companies and has worked extensively with the leaders of growth companies, sharing experiences of the realities of scaling up.

 A founding GlobalScot, John is Chairman of the Gabriel Investments angel syndicate, a participant in REAP Scotland and sits on the Enterprise Research Centre advisory group.

 Partner, Nevis Capital

-Brian founded Nevis with John and James Pirrie in 2007 and has led its growth to become one of the leading UK investors in sub £10m deals.
-Prior to this, Brian spent 14 years at PwC, latterly as Corporate Finance Director and has competed over 100 transactions during his 25 years in Corporate Finance.
-He is passionate about supporting businesses to grow and develop and has been actively involved with the Princes Trust and now Scottish Edge for over 15 years.
-Brian is a Trustee and Treasurer of the JMA Trust, a charity which helps people in hardship across Scotland.
+Brian founded Nevis Capital with John and James Pirrie to bring something different to the deals market in Scotland.
+Nevis specialises in buying businesses and working closely with them as owners to deliver growth over the long term.
+Over the past 11 years Brian has grown Nevis to become one of the leading UK investors in sub £10m deals.
+Prior to this, Brian spent 14 years at PwC, where he was a Corporate Finance Director and has competed over 100 transactions during his 25 years in Corporate Finance.

-Graeme is a senior partner in the CMS Corporate Department and heads up the Glasgow Corporate team.
-He is consistently listed as a leading lawyer in the various directories.
-He specialises in a range of corporate finance work including M&A, IPOs, secondary share issues, fundraisings and public company takeovers and reverse takeovers for a wide range of public and private companies, other institutions and public sector bodies.
+Graeme is a senior partner in the CMS Scotland Corporate Department and heads up the Glasgow Corporate team.
+He is consistently listed as of very few leading corporate lawyers in Scotland in both Chambers and Legal 500.
+He specializes in a range of corporate finance work including M&A, IPOs, secondary share issues, fundraisings and public company takeovers and reverse takeovers for a wide range of public and private companies, other institutions and public sector bodies.